roccomuso/netcat/README.md

 #### `close([cb])`

-Client-side method.
-Close the connection and call `cb` once the socket is closed.
+Close the connection (or the connections if executed server-side) and call `cb` once the socket is closed.

 #### `enc()`